Mole salamander: Taxonomy

 Phylogenetic tree showing relations among Ambystoma species and outgroups: For example, the sister taxon to Ambystoma macrodactylum is Ambystoma laterale, meaning they share a single common ancestor and are each other's closest living relatives.

 Rhyacosiredon was previously considered a separate genus within the family Ambystomatidae.
 However, cladistic analysis of the mole salamanders found the existence of Rhyacosiredon makes Ambystoma paraphyletic, since the species are more closely related to some Ambystoma species than those species are to others in Ambystoma.
 The stream-type morphology of these salamanders (which includes larvae and neotenes with short gills and thicker gular folds) may have led to their misclassification as a different genus.

 The genus name Ambystoma was given by Johann Jakob von Tschudi in 1839.
 Tschudi did not provide a derivation for the name, and many thought that he intended the name Amblystoma, "blunt-mouth".
 Occasionally, old specimens and documents use the name Amblystoma.
 Writing in 1907, Leonhard Stejneger offered a derivation of Ambystoma based on a contraction of a Greek phrase meaning "to cram into the mouth", but others have not found this explanation convincing.
 In the absence of clear evidence that Tschudi committed a lapsus, the name given in 1839 stands.

 Species

-The genus Ambystoma contains 32 species, listed below, the newest being A. bishopi.
-Some species are Terrestrial, others are neotenic, and some species have established populations of both neotenic and terrestrial forms.
+The genus Ambystoma contains 32 extant species, listed below, the most recently-named being A. bishopi.
+Some species are terrestrial, others are neotenic, and some species have established populations of both neotenic and terrestrial forms.